H4x0rSpooky/mk7-pid-grabber/README.md

 # MK7 PID Grabber
 This is a Principal ID grabber CTRPluginFramework designed for Mario Kart 7 on the 3DS.

+> Anti Spoof is not included in this version, that method will remain private.

 # How to use the file
 Join my [Discord](https://discord.gg/8Gv4SY3A) that has all info in one place.